esvar499/Sai-Task/README.md

 - Implemented .child elements, such as .child img {}, to define specific styling within the Flexbox container.
 - Applied column-gap to create space between columns in the layout.
 - Used flex-basis to set the initial size of flex items, ensuring an optimal layout that adapts to the available space.
+### Task Details Create a home page with a logo and navigation links in the header.
+- **Date** 26-08-2024
+### Objectives:
+- Create a home page with a logo and navigation links in the header.
+- Align and structure the header and content using CSS Grid.
+- Enhance the responsiveness and design of the page with proper CSS styling.